 Curio stepped back and outstretched her metal arm towards the group, giving them a full view of the palm of her hand which had a red spot in the middle of it.
 The gang tracked the movements of her hand as she aimed it at them, until the red spot opened like a gate, revealing its metallic insides.
 Then, a blue ball of energy grew from the inside of it.
 The other Claws screamed at the sight, backing further and further away from their shaking leader.

 The Meowth hyperventilated and fell on his knees, holding out both his paws in front of him.

-"Okay, okay, okay, I'll bite, we'll take the bag and leave, jus' stop whatever you're doin'!
+"Okay, okay, okay, I'll bite, we'll leave it all with ya, take the bag and leave, jus' stop whatever you're doin'!
 Stop!"

 The sphere disappeared and the hole in her hand closed over.

 "There," she said with a toothy grin.
 "That wasn't so hard, was it?"

 In exchange for all of the leftover wallets from their stash, which they passed in a conga line to her, Curio threw the bag to the ground in return.
 The sight of those tiny bags of powder, flowers and colourful looking fruits sent the gang over the edge.
 One by one, the Claws poked their heads into the bag and headed towards the forest.
 Eventually, the group that held Shine let go as well, dropping his limp body onto the grass as they joined the rest.
 The Meowth was the last to join, who retrieved a lone silvervine fruit and cupped it in his paws.
 He clutched it in his chest and inhaled deeply.
 With that, he seemed satisfied, but before he left, he scowled at Curio.